 - If you complete the form by hand, please print clearly and legibly, using only black ink. - At the top left of the form, enter the name of the county in which you were convicted (which also is the county where you will file the petition). - At the top right of the form, enter the file number(s) of your case(s), and indicate whether you were convicted in the District or Superior Court Division by checking the appropriate box. - Next complete the information fields under "IN THE MATTER OF." - Once you have completed this information at the top of the form, provide the requested case information in the table under "I. OFFENSE(S)."
 If you do not have this information on hand, you may want to review your case file in the Office of the Clerk of Superior Court. - After completing the offense table, carefully review and complete the items under "II.
 PETITION."
 Please select the options under item nos.
-4 and 6 that apply to you, and provide the additional information required on the blank lines.
-If you have filed a previous AOC-CR-273 petition that the court denied, also be sure to complete item no. 9.
-(If you have not previously filed a petition, you can leave no. 9 blank, or write "not applicable.")
+3 and 5 that apply to you, and provide the additional information required on the blank lines.
+If you have filed a previous AOC-CR-273 petition that the court denied, also be sure to complete item no. 8.
+(If you have not previously filed a petition, you can leave no. 8 blank, or write "not applicable.")
 Date and sign the petition in the fields provided. - 4.
-Supporting Documents: If you wish to submit additional materials that support your petition (for example, good character affidavits or completion documents from the North Carolina Division of Adult Correction), please bring these to the hearing on your petition rather than presenting them to the clerk as part of your petition filing.
+Supporting Documents: If you wish to submit additional materials that support your petition (for example, good character affidavits or completion documents from the North Carolina Division of Adult Correction and Juvenile Justice), please bring these to the hearing on your petition rather than presenting them to the clerk as part of your petition filing.
 Please note that any materials you submit to the court may become part of the official court record, which is open to the public, and the clerk cannot seal these documents without an order from the court to do so. - 5.
-Filing Fee: There is no filing fee associated with a Certificate of Relief petition, so you do not have to provide the clerk's office with any funds at the time of filing.
+Filing Fee: A one-time fee of \$50.00 must be paid to the clerk at the time the petition is filed.
+The clerk will waive this fee, if you provide proof that you previously paid the fee, even if the fee was paid in another county.